RoofooEvazan/Enpherno-s-PD2-Loot-Filter/README.md

 - Hide non-magic & superior Paladin shields,
   excluding Vortex, Kurast, and Zakarum Shields
 - Hide all non-magic, socketed or skills druid pelts

+12.1.3
+- Fixed an issue the was causing barb and druid helms to show

 ## 📸 Screenshot Examples